nityar/nityar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fourth-year Physics & Astronomy Ph.D.
 Candidate at the University of Rochester and a member of the [DESI collaboration](https://www.desi.lbl.gov/).
-I also serve on the physics depeartment's graduate student association board.
+I also serve on the physics department's graduate student association board.
 I received a B.S. in Astrophysics and Applied Mathematics from UCLA in 2022.

 My research focuses on studying galaxy kinematics and dark matter in galaxies using large-scale galaxy surveys.
 When I'm not thinking about the weird ways in which galaxies spin, I like to watch football (go 49ers!) and movies, run, and sew.